DSchau/css-in-js-training/content/proposal.md

 - Common libraries for instrumenting CSS in JS
   - As well as libraries that don’t require React
 - Best practices for authoring with CSS in JS
-- The drawbacks of CSS in JS
+- The drawbacks of CSS in JS, and when it might make sense to use other techniques

 ## The project

-Our project is quite simple, but we are simply going to iteratively build up a form (like one seen on [css-in-js-playground.com][cssinjsplayground]), but one that is part of a larger application.
+Our project is quite simple, but we are simply going to iteratively build up a form--or perhaps something more interesting--(like one seen on [css-in-js-playground.com][cssinjsplayground]), but definitely something that will be real-world applicable _and_ demonstrate the benefits of CSS in JS.
 Through this, we can build up the foundational concepts of CSS in JS (e.g. style encapsulation, props injection, theming, etc.) while also illustrating familiar concepts like media queries, hover styles, etc.

 The “labs” will be utilizing some type of interactive development environment, either an augmented version of [css-in-js-playground.com][cssinjsplayground] tailored to teaching, or perhaps something like CodeSandbox or something in-house.
-We will first introduce the value of CSS in JS, and then after this introduction and discussion of its value _then_ we will start on the project.
+We will first introduce the CSS in JS--what it is, and is _not_, and then immediately get to building smoething!

 ## What can the learner do with these skills